Accenture (NYSE:ACN) Announces Quarterly Earnings Results

-Accenture (NYSE:ACN – Get Free Report) posted its earnings results on Thursday.
-The information technology services provider reported $2.77 earnings per share for the quarter, beating the consensus estimate of $2.66 by $0.11, RTT News reports.
-The company had revenue of $15.80 billion for the quarter, compared to analyst estimates of $15.85 billion.
+Accenture (NYSE:ACN – Get Free Report) released its quarterly earnings results on Thursday.
+The information technology services provider reported $2.77 earnings per share for the quarter, topping the consensus estimate of $2.66 by $0.11, RTT News reports.
+The business had revenue of $15.80 billion for the quarter, compared to analysts’ expectations of $15.85 billion.
 Accenture had a net margin of 10.65% and a return on equity of 29.08%.
-Accenture’s revenue was down .1% on a year-over-year basis.
-During the same period in the previous year, the business posted $2.69 EPS.
+The firm’s revenue for the quarter was down .1% compared to the same quarter last year.
+During the same period in the previous year, the company earned $2.69 earnings per share.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, May 15th.
-Stockholders of record on Thursday, April 11th will be issued a $1.29 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 15th.
+Stockholders of record on Thursday, April 11th will be issued a dividend of $1.29 per share.
+The ex-dividend date of this dividend is Wednesday, April 10th.
 This represents a $5.16 annualized dividend and a dividend yield of 1.53%.
-The ex-dividend date of this dividend is Wednesday, April 10th.
-Accenture’s payout ratio is 47.82%.
+Accenture’s dividend payout ratio is presently 47.82%.

 Hedge Funds Weigh In On Accenture

-Large investors have recently bought and sold shares of the company.
-First Foundation Advisors raised its position in Accenture by 6.8% during the 2nd quarter.
-First Foundation Advisors now owns 11,574 shares of the information technology services provider’s stock worth $3,572,000 after buying an additional 741 shares during the last quarter.
-BOKF NA increased its holdings in shares of Accenture by 0.6% in the 2nd quarter.
-BOKF NA now owns 45,759 shares of the information technology services provider’s stock valued at $14,120,000 after purchasing an additional 276 shares in the last quarter.
-New Republic Capital LLC purchased a new position in shares of Accenture in the 2nd quarter valued at about $606,000.
-Ameriprise Financial Inc. increased its holdings in Accenture by 2.3% during the 3rd quarter.
-Ameriprise Financial Inc. now owns 4,284,770 shares of the information technology services provider’s stock valued at $1,315,832,000 after acquiring an additional 96,414 shares in the last quarter.
-Finally, Dash Acquisitions Inc. increased its holdings in Accenture by 1.0% during the 3rd quarter.
-Dash Acquisitions Inc. now owns 34,043 shares of the information technology services provider’s stock valued at $10,361,000 after acquiring an additional 330 shares in the last quarter.
-Hedge funds and other institutional investors own 70.42% of the company’s stock.
+A number of large investors have recently bought and sold shares of the business.
+Vanguard Group Inc. increased its holdings in Accenture by 1.1% in the 4th quarter.
+Vanguard Group Inc. now owns 59,083,383 shares of the information technology services provider’s stock worth $20,732,950,000 after acquiring an additional 649,358 shares in the last quarter.
+State Street Corp lifted its stake in Accenture by 0.7% in the 2nd quarter.
+State Street Corp now owns 26,644,296 shares of the information technology services provider’s stock worth $8,221,897,000 after purchasing an additional 190,412 shares in the last quarter.
+Morgan Stanley increased its stake in shares of Accenture by 14.9% in the 4th quarter.
+Morgan Stanley now owns 16,642,841 shares of the information technology services provider’s stock worth $4,440,976,000 after acquiring an additional 2,163,582 shares during the last quarter.
+FMR LLC increased its position in Accenture by 4.4% during the third quarter.
+FMR LLC now owns 13,316,028 shares of the information technology services provider’s stock worth $4,089,485,000 after purchasing an additional 565,505 shares during the last quarter.
+Finally, Geode Capital Management LLC grew its position in Accenture by 3.1% in the second quarter.
+Geode Capital Management LLC now owns 11,816,701 shares of the information technology services provider’s stock worth $3,636,842,000 after acquiring an additional 353,521 shares during the period.
+Institutional investors and hedge funds own 70.42% of the company’s stock.

-A number of equities research analysts have recently issued reports on the stock.
-Piper Sandler boosted their price target on shares of Accenture from $335.00 to $394.00 and gave the company a “neutral” rating in a research note on Monday, March 18th.
-Wedbush boosted their price target on shares of Accenture from $330.00 to $360.00 and gave the company an “outperform” rating in a research note on Thursday, December 14th.
-StockNews.com downgraded shares of Accenture from a “buy” rating to a “hold” rating in a research note on Friday.
-TD Cowen reduced their price target on shares of Accenture from $363.00 to $350.00 and set a “market perform” rating on the stock in a research note on Friday.
-Finally, Guggenheim began coverage on shares of Accenture in a research note on Tuesday.
-They set a “buy” rating and a $425.00 target price on the stock.
-Nine analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $382.77.
+A number of research firms have weighed in on ACN.
+Mizuho reiterated a “buy” rating and issued a $398.00 target price (down from $426.00) on shares of Accenture in a research note on Friday.
+StockNews.com downgraded Accenture from a “buy” rating to a “hold” rating in a research report on Friday.
+Citigroup decreased their price objective on Accenture from $430.00 to $400.00 and set a “buy” rating for the company in a report on Friday.
+BMO Capital Markets reduced their target price on shares of Accenture from $385.00 to $375.00 and set a “market perform” rating for the company in a research note on Friday.
+Finally, Redburn Atlantic boosted their target price on shares of Accenture from $410.00 to $445.00 and gave the company a “buy” rating in a report on Tuesday.
+Nine analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average target price of $382.77.

 Accenture plc, a professional services company, provides strategy and consulting, industry X, song, and technology and operation services worldwide.
 The company offers application services, including agile transformation, DevOps, application modernization, enterprise architecture, software and quality engineering, data management; intelligent automation comprising robotic process automation, natural language processing, and virtual agents; and application management services, as well as software engineering services; strategy and consulting services; data and analytics strategy, data discovery and augmentation, data management and beyond, data democratization, and industrialized solutions comprising turnkey analytics and artificial intelligence (AI) solutions; metaverse; and sustainability services.